rjbaraldi/rjbaraldi.github.io/_pages/misc.md

 <!-- # Header one -->

 ## Running
 I spend a lot of time moving around in straight or slightly curved lines, or on the street in perhaps too-short courses.
-I'm an active member of [Club Northwest](https://www.clubnorthwest.org/).
+I'm an active member of [Club Northwest](https://www.clubnorthwest.org/) and previously [Duke's Track Club](https://www.dukestrackclub.com).
 As a member, I help out with local races and occasionally travel places to race for them around the country (and occasionally in Canada).

 <!-- ### Header three -->